jlaydevant/Ising-Machine-EqProp/README.md

 + `init`: specifies the parameter and the architecture of the network.

-+ `get_bin_state`: return the binary state of a layer given the internal state at each time step

-+ `stepper`: compute the update for the neurons state at a specific time step (Euler scheme)
++ `computeLossAcc`: compute the loss and if the network predict the good class for the input (accuracy)

-+ `forward`: solve the dynamics of the system for a specific number of time steps (free or nudge phase)

-+ `computeGrads`: compute the gradient of the parameters given the two equilibrium states
++ `computeGrads`: compute the instantaneous gradient for each parameter

-+ `updateWeight`: update all parameters in the network according to the gradient computed in computeGradient - vanilla SGD
++ `updateParams`: update all parameters in the network according to the gradient computed in computeGradient - vanilla SGD

-+ `initHidden`: initialize the state of network before each free phase.

 ## Details about `Tools.py`:
 Each file contains the same functions but adapted for each architecture.

++ `generate_digits`: generate the digits dataset from sklearn.

++ `generate_mnist`: generate the MNIST/X dataset given the number of training and testing images specified in the parser.

++ `createBQM`: translates the neural network architecture into a Ising problem (ie convert the weights into couplings between nodes and biases into individual bias fields)

-+ `train_bin`: trains the network over the whole training dataset once.
++ `train`: trains the network over the whole training dataset once.
 Run the free and nudge phase and update the weights.
 Track the number of changes in the weights.

-+ `test_bin`: tests the network over the whole testing dataset once.
++ `test`: tests the network over the whole testing dataset once.

 + `initDataframe`: inits the dataframe where we store the training data.